← Back to rubinobservatory.org

 Four DDF fields have already been selected.
 There will be between 5 and 10 DDF, depending on how much time is required by the main survey to accomplish the main LSST goals and how much time is spent on Mini-surveys.

-5. Rubin Observatory Tools and software
+5. Rubin Observatory tools and software

-Where do I find the most recent info on Software development status?
+Where do I find the most recent info on software development status?

 • The Rubin Observatory DM software stack includes the processing pipeline, as well as tools to access the data products.